shahryarabbasmirza93/Salary_Prediction/README.md

   Inconsistency, e.g., inhomogeneity in values and types in representing the same data

 # Task 3: Predicting Job salaries
-In this task, you are required to build several (at least 3) predictive machine learning models to predict Job salaries.
-You will also need to analyse, compare and evaluate the different models built, and provide an ultimate judgement of the final trained model that you would use in a real-world setting.
+In this task, I have build 3 predictive machine learning models to predict Job salaries.
+Have also analysed, compared and evaluated the different models built, and provided an ultimate judgement of the final trained model that I would use in a real-world setting.